umee-network/docs/docs/users/getting-started/funding-wallet.md

 #### 1) Select the "Withdraw" option for the ATOM token on your centralized exchange of choice.

+> You can also choose to withdraw other Cosmos assets supported by your exchange, like the [UMEE token](/overview/umee-token).

 #### 2) Copy your Cosmos wallet address found under the "Cosmos Hub" network in your [Umee blockchain compatible wallet](/users/getting-started/creating-wallet.html#creating-an-umee-blockchain-compatible-wallet), and paste it in the "Send to" section.

+> If you're withdrawing a different Cosmos asset like the [UMEE token](/overview/umee-token) you will need to [choose the appropriate network before copying your wallet address](/users/getting-started/using-wallet.html#copying-a-wallet-address).

 ![](/bg/copy-cosmos-address.gif)